 If you want to add panels before NEM3 takes effect, your solar company must submit a correct and complete interconnection application to your utility by April 14th.
 Construction does not have to be complete by April 14th.

 What if I already have solar and want to add a battery?

-Unlike adding panels, existing solar users can add a battery at any time without affecting their lock-in status.
+Unlike adding panels, existing solar users can add a battery at any time without affecting their rate plan or lock-in status.

 What if I have solar and sell my home?